01 of 06

 Avoid Sunday Boredom: Dining, Shopping, Strolling, & More

-Along with drawn-out meals, coveted spots at cafe terraces in the sun, and freshly baked, still-warm bread straight from the local boulangerie, Sundays are essentially held sacred in Paris.
+Along with drawn-out meals, coveted tables at cafe terraces in the sun, and freshly baked, still-warm bread straight from the local boulangerie, Sundays are essentially sacred among Parisians.
 This is not necessarily in a religious sense, although some people do observe it that way.
-For most Parisians, Sunday is the day set aside to amble the streets freely, share a lazy brunch with friends, hit one of Paris' many charming cinemas, or spend an afternoon at the Centre Pompidou enjoying the latest exhibit there.
+For most locals, Sunday is the day set aside to amble the streets freely, share a lazy brunch with friends, hit one of Paris' many charming cinemas, or spend an afternoon at the Centre Pompidou enjoying the latest exhibit there.

-Contrary to popular belief, most of the city stays open on Sunday, including restaurants and cafes, museums, monuments, bakeries, etc. Most shops and some supermarkets are a noteworthy exception, as described further on.
+Contrary to popular belief, most of the city stays open on Sunday, including restaurants and cafes, museums, monuments, bakeries, etc. Most shops and some supermarkets are a noteworthy exception, as explained further down.

 In less tourist-heavy areas, too, you'll be more likely to see things closed on Sunday.
-You shouldn't have any trouble finding something to do, whether you're angling to hit tons of sights, shop, have an impromptu gourmet picnic, Parisian-style,... or just roam aimlessly around the capital's endlessly fascinating neighborhoods.
-If you want to visit a museum, monument or other major attraction, I highly recommend visiting the appropriate official website to confirm whether they're indeed open.Continue to 2 of 6 below.
+You shouldn't have any trouble finding something to do, whether you're angling to hit tons of sights, shop, have an impromptu... gourmet picnic, Parisian-style, or just roam aimlessly around the capital's endlessly fascinating neighborhoods.
+If you want to visit a museum, monument or other major attraction, we highly recommend visiting the appropriate official website to confirm whether they're indeed open.Continue to 2 of 6 below.

 02 of 06

 Boutique-Going and More: Where to Sunday Shop in Paris